History of artificial intelligence: United States

 In January 2025, Stargate LLC was formed as a joint venture of OpenAI, SoftBank, Oracle, and MGX, who announced plans to invest US$500 billion in AI infrastructure in the United States by 2029.
 The venture was formally announced by U.S. President Donald Trump on 21 January 2025, with SoftBank CEO Masayoshi Son appointed as chairman.

 The U.S. government allocated approximately $2 billion to integrate AI and robotics in manufacturing and logistics.
 State governments supplemented this with funding for service robots, such as those deployed in warehouses to fulfill verbal commands for inventory management or in eldercare facilities to respond to residents' requests for assistance.
 Some funds were directed to defense, including lethal autonomous weapon and military robots.
 In January 2025, Executive Order 14179 established an "AI Action Plan" to accelerate innovation and deployment of these technologies with the declared intent of "world domination" and "victory".

+In September 2026, at the United Nations General Assembly, Trump said that all US federal agency documents would refer to artificial intelligence as "super intelligence" or "SI" due to the word "artificial" having a connotation of "fake".
+The U.S. State Department subsequently ordered its international diplomats to use "super intelligence" instead of "artificial intelligence".
+Tech marketing experts predicted that the rebrand was unlikely to be adopted by the wider community due to the established meaning of "superintelligence"—a hypothetical AI system surpassing human intellect in all forms.